 So when The Conjuring 2 (like it’s fun predecessor) promises that the story portrayed is true, and is based on the files of the Warrens, it promises to be a doozy.
-The problem is, where the first Conjuring film felt like a fresh interpretation of 70s-style horror, this new movie just seems to feel like the same old horror-movie clichés that, if we are to give them credit, the Warrens probably helped launch with their famous investigations.
+The problem is, where the first Conjuring film felt like a fresh interpretation of 70s-style horror, this new movie just seems to feel like the same old horror-movie clichés.

 In this case, the disruptive house in questions is in working class London, where a mother (Frances O’Connor) and her gaggle of kids are being terrorized by an old-man spirit that given special attention to young Janet (Madison Wolfe).
 She sleepwalks, finds her brick-sized TV remote moving by itself, and ends up channeling one dead Bill Wilkins, who is a cranky, leering creep.
 But when the media and then the Warrens (Patrick Wilson and Vera Farmiga) are pulled in to validate the haunting and/or possession, things may not be what they seem.
 Is Janet making it up?
 Is it a ploy by the family for media attention?
 Even the Warrens aren’t exactly sure.